nkuegler/MPM_bidsification/docs/doc_bidsification.md

     + `example_bidsmap_alinadata.yaml`
     + `plugin_prepare_nk.py` and `plugin_bidsify_nk.py` were adjusted
     + `plugin_prepare_loraks_nk.py` and `plugin_bidsify_loraks_nk.py` were adjusted
++ The data set contains sensitivity maps.
+For the DICOM-imported data, they are named according to the properties in the .JSON files.
+The sensitivity maps can also be included in the LORAKS reconstructions, and thereby in the bidsified data derived from the LORAKS-reconstructed data.
+The `plugin_opt: include_smaps` must be handed to the plugins, when bidsifying the LORAKS-reconstructed data.
+    + If `include_smaps == True` (only for LORAKS-reconstructed data), there must be one sensitivity map per contrast (*T1w, PDw, MTw, ...*).
+By analyzing which sequence was acquired right after an smap (helper function `find_smap_modality`), the specific bidsified name of this smap will include the name of the modality which it was acquired for (`_acq` entity).
+Different custom fields for the Bidsmap are acquired in a similar way and from the attributes in the .JSON files.
++ The `acq_remove_list.json` is used int the `alina_data` branch to defines which sequences should removed from the `temp/` directory before bidsification to account for duplicates due to repeated acquisitions.
 + As multiple files with the same names in different branches create confusion, the supplementary files for this branch are located in a separate `resources/` directory at `PROJECT_DIR/bids/code/resources/`.
 These files were also copied to the **MPM_repository** to assure version control.
 <br>
 <br>